Calgary Flames: Giordano, Monahan, Gaudreau era (2013–2022)

-For the 2019–20 season, the Flames had some roster turnover with free agent goaltender Mike Smith signing with the Edmonton Oilers, while the Oilers' goaltender Cam Talbot signed a one-year-deal with the Flames.
-On July 19, 2019, they traded James Neal to the Oilers in exchange for winger Milan Lucic and a third-round pick in the 2020 NHL Entry Draft.
+For the 2019–20 season, the Flames had some roster turnover with free agent goaltender Mike Smith signing with the Edmonton Oilers, while the Oilers' goaltender Cam Talbot signed a one-year deal with the Flames.
+On July 19, 2019, they traded James Neal to the Oilers in exchange for winger Milan Lucic and a third-round pick in the 2020 NHL entry draft.
 The Flames re-signed Matthew Tkachuk to a new three-year deal, making him the highest paid player on the Flames' roster, as well as re-signing goaltender David Rittich, and wingers Sam Bennett, and Andrew Mangiapane.

 Following accusations against head coach Bill Peters of racism and physical violence by former Flames' prospect Akim Aliu, Peters was forced to take a leave of absence on November 26, pending the outcome of an internal investigation.
 Assistant coach Geoff Ward was named the acting head coach during the investigation.
 Peters resigned on November 29 and Ward was named the interim head coach.
-After Peters' resignation, interim head coach Ward broke a franchise record by starting his coaching tenure with 7 straight wins.
+After Peters' resignation, interim head coach Ward broke a franchise record by starting his coaching tenure with seven straight wins.
 The Flames only played 70 games in the regular season, which ended after March 11, 2020, due to the coronavirus pandemic.
-Based on their regular-season points percentage, they qualified for the playoffs as the eighth seed in the Western Conference and defeated the Winnipeg Jets in four games in the qualifying round.
+Based on their regular season points percentage, they qualified for the playoffs as the eighth seed in the Western Conference and defeated the Winnipeg Jets in four games in the qualifying round.
 The Flames faced the Dallas Stars in the first round of the playoffs, but lost the series in six games.

 On March 4, 2021, Ward was fired and former head coach and general manager Darryl Sutter was re-hired as head coach of the Flames.

-High-profile turnover (2021–present)
+The team missed the playoffs.

-Giordano's tenure as captain ended when he was selected by the Seattle Kraken in the 2021 NHL Expansion Draft.
+Giordano's tenure as captain ended when he was selected by the Seattle Kraken in the 2021 NHL expansion draft.
 The team did not name a captain for the 2021–22 season, but recorded 50 wins and 111 points to secure first place in the Pacific Division and return to the playoffs after failing to qualify in 2020–21.
-They faced the Dallas Stars in the First Round of the 2022 Stanley Cup playoffs, and won the series in seven games with Johnny Gaudreau sealing the series in overtime.
-This marked the first time the team had advanced to the Second Round of the playoffs since 2015, and since 2004 before that.
-Their 2021–22 season ended after losing the Second Round best-of-seven series to the Edmonton Oilers in five games, marking the end of the first playoffs "Battle of Alberta" since 1991.
+They faced the Dallas Stars in the first round of the 2022 Stanley Cup playoffs, and won the series in seven games with Johnny Gaudreau sealing the series in overtime.
+This marked the first time the team had advanced to the second round of the playoffs since 2015, and since 2004 before that.
+Their 2021–22 season ended after losing the second round best-of-seven series to the Edmonton Oilers in five games, marking the end of the first playoffs "Battle of Alberta" since 1991.